Measuring Social Biases in Grounded Vision and Language Embeddings: Methods

 \section{Methods}

-\citet{caliskan2017semantics} base the Word Embedding Assocation Test (WEAT) on an IAT test administered to humans.
-Two sets of target words, $X$ and $Y$, and two sets of attribute words, $A$ and $B$, are used to probe the system.
+Existing WEAT/SEAT bias tests \citep{caliskan2017semantics} base the Word Embedding Association Test (WEAT) on an IAT test administered to humans.
+Two sets of target words, $X$ and $Y$, and two sets of attribute words, $A$ and $B$, are used to probe systems.
 The average cosine similarity between pairs of word embeddings is used as the basis of an indicator of bias, as in:

-where $s$ measures how close on average the embedding for word $w$ is compared to the words in attribute $A$ and attribute $B$.
-Being systematically closer to $A$ as opposed to $B$, or vice versa, is an indication that the concepts are more closely related.
-Such relative distances between word vectors are used in many tasks, \eg analogy completion~\citep{drozd2016word}.
+where $s$ measures how close on average the embedding for word $w$ is compared to the words in attribute set $A$ and attribute set $B$.
+Such relative distances between word vectors indicate how related two concepts are and are directly used in many natural language processing tasks, \eg analogy completion~\citep{drozd2016word}.

 By incorporating both target word classes $X$ and $Y$, this distance can be used to measure bias.
-The space of embeddings has structure that may make all targets, \eg both men's names and women's names, closer to one profession than the other.
-Bias is defined as one of the two targets being significantly closer to one set of attribute words compared to the other.
+The space of embeddings may encode social biases by making some targets, \eg men's names or women's names, closer to one profession than another.
+In this case, bias is defined as one of the two targets being significantly closer to one set of socially stereotypical attribute words compared to the other.
 The test in \cref{eq:test-stat-text-single} is computed for each set of targets, determining their relative distance to the attributes.
 The difference between the target distances reveals which target sets are more associated with which attribute sets:

-The effect size, \ie the number of standard deviations in which the peaks of the distributions of embedding distances differ, of this metric is computed as
+The effect size, \ie the number of standard deviations in which the peaks of the distributions of embedding distances differ, of this metric is computed as:

 \citet{may2019measuringbias} extend this test to measure sentence embeddings, by using sentences in the target and attribute sets. \citet{tan2019assessing} extend the test to measure contextual effects, by extracting the embedding of single target and attribute tokens in the context of a sentence rather than the encoding of the entire sentence.
 We demonstrate how to extend these notions to a grounded setting, which naturally adapts these two extensions to the data, but requires new metrics because vision adds new degrees of freedom to what we can measure.